 Erin applied Spatial Point Process Analyses to explore the dominant morphological traits ('super-traits') that control the composition and dynamics of Ediacaran benthic communities.
 Her project was co-supervised by Dr Emily Mitchell.

 Alavya Dhungana (2018 - 2019, MESc student)

 Alavya studied the spatial distributions and taphonomy of the Ediacaran discoidal fossil Aspidella from Newfoundland, Canada, to test the hypothesis that they represent the holdfast discs of frondose organisms, in a project co-supervised by Dr Emily Mitchell (University of Cambridge).
 He has since moved to Durham University to undertake a MRes, and more recently a PhD, in Palaeobiology.

 Christos Psarras (2015, MSc student)

 Christos investigated the 3-dimensional nature of material from Siberia claimed to be the oldest evidence for bioturbation on Earth (Rogov et al., 2012).
 He compared this material to tubular body fossils from latest Ediacaran strata in Spain, to resolve previous suggestions that the Siberian material may alternatively record body fossil assemblages (cf. Brasier et al., 2013).
 Christos was co-supervised by Prof. Phil Donoghue (University of Bristol) and Dr Dima Grazhdankin (IPGG, Novosibirsk).
-He is currently completing a PhD project on Cenozoic molluscs in Athens.
+He is currently completing a PhD project on Cenozoic molluscs at the University of Athens.